rainfireliang/COMM6320_IntroductionR/README.md

 ```
 # Section I: Programming Basics
 ## 1.1.
 I/O
-How to import data from text, csv files into R?
+How to import data from text or csv files into R?
 ```{r}
 #data = read.table(file="authorlist.txt",stringsAsFactors=F)
 #data = read.csv(file="authorlist.csv",stringsAsFactors=F)
 #write.table(data,file="authorlist.txt")
 #write.csv(data,file="authorlist.csv")
 ```
-It's also possible to import data from SPSS or STATA files, even you haven't installed the software.
+It's also possible to import data from SPSS or STATA files, even if you haven't installed the software.
 We use the foreign library.

 ```{r}
 library(foreign)